Note to Prospective Speakers:

 Jun Konno, ATRIC, is a highly successful entrepreneur in the aquatic industry, a decorated swimming coach, author and international speaker on aquatics.
 He is an advisor to AEA and also one of AEA's International Training Specialists.
 Jun is the founder and president of the Aqua Dynamics Institute, a consulting firm for fitness clubs and swimming schools in Japan.

-Mary LaBarre, PT, DPT, is a full-time physical therapist, specializing in aquatic-based rehab at YMCA Healthy Living Center in the Des Moines, Iowa metro area.
+Mary LaBarre, PT, DPT, ATRIC, is a the Aquatic and Community Program Director at Community Health Partners (CHP).
+She is a part-time physical therapist, specializing in aquatic-based rehab in the Des Moines, Iowa metro area.
 She works with a variety of patient populations including cardiopulmonary, orthopedic, neurological, general debility, sports medicine and chronic pain diagnoses.
+She also helps coordinate CHP's evidence-based fitness classes at the YMCA of Greater Des Moines and other community locations.
 Mary is also a certified clinical instructor and has participated in Diabetes Education programming.
-She has completed the ATRI Lumbar Stabilization and AquaStretch Specialty Certificate Programs.

-Terri Mitchell, PTA, ATRIC, has been involved with aquatic fitness since 1982.
-She is a Training Specialist with the Aquatic Exercise Association, a Licensed Physical Therapist Assistant (PTA) specializing in aquatic therapy, and instructor of a variety of aquatic fitness classes to persons of all ages and abilities.
-Terri is co-author of “Applications of PNF Techniques in the Aquatic Setting” manual and co-producer of “PNF in the Pool” DVD.
+Terri Mitchell, BA, PTA, ATRIC, has been involved with aquatic fitness since 1982.
+She is a Training Specialist with the Aquatic Exercise Association, a licensed Physical Therapist Assistant specializing in aquatic therapy, and instructor of a variety of aquatic fitness classes to persons of all ages and abilities.
+Terri holds certifications from AEA, ATRI, and IAR; and is a Certified Personal Trainer for both land and water.
+She is co-author of “Applications of PNF Techniques in the Aquatic Setting” manual and co-producer of “PNF in the Pool” DVD.
 She is the 2001 recipient of ATRI’s Dolphin Award and the 2010 recipient of the ATRI Professional Award.

 Beth Scalone, PT, DPT, OCS, is an APTA certified clinical specialist in orthopedic physical therapy and a certified Master Instructor for the Burdenko Institute.
 She has taught a variety of aquatic therapy continuing education courses.
 As the owner of North County Water and Sports Therapy Center in San Diego, she continues with hands-on clinical care in addition to her role as educator.
 She is an adjunct faculty in the San Diego Mesa College PTA Program, teaching orthopedic rehabilitation and introduction to pathology courses.
 She also provides the learning module/instruction on aquatic therapy to the University of St. Augustine-San Diego Campus DPT Program. www.waterpt.com